brummetj/bitly-intern-challenge/README.md

 * `go get -u github.com/kurrik/oauth1a`
 * `go get -u mvdan.cc/xurls`

-`mkdir` A new directory, cd inside and lets call our new bitly app.. `app.go`
+`mkdir` A new directory, cd inside and let's call our new bitly app.. `app.go`

 ### Authentication